Developing with Git and SSH

 - https://support.atlassian.com/bitbucket-cloud/docs/set-up-personal-ssh-keys-on-windows/

-- https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh
+- https://docs.github.com/en/authentication/connecting-to-github-with-ssh

 - https://docs.github.com/en/get-started/getting-started-with-git/managing-remote-repositories